Mars190/code-injector/README.md

 # Config Injector

+DISCLAIMER: I am not a good rust dev, if you see some stuff that could be done better you can create a pull request.

 The `config-injector` is a Rust-based tool that processes configuration files, replacing placeholders with environment variable values.
 It reads files, searches for placeholders in the format `{{VAR_NAME}}`, and replaces them with the respective values of environment variables.
 If a variable is not found, it logs a warning and leaves the placeholder